“…fiery sensibility and warm touch”

 Today, Anna and Dmitri Shelest make their home in New York City with their two sons, Ivan and Alexey.

-To celebrate the solidarity between the United States and Ukraine, the Shelest Piano Duo offers a dazzling program of music by American and Ukrainian composers.
-From the striking fanfares of Mykola Lysenko’s Taras Bulba Overture to the cool city vibes of George Gershwin’s Rhapsody in Blue, the audience experiences an eclectic and exciting tour of the two countries’ musical worlds.
+To honor the musical heritage of their roots in Ukraine and their home in the United States, the Shelest Piano Duo presents a dazzling program featuring music by American and Ukrainian composers.
+From the bold fanfares of Mykola Lysenko’s Taras Bulba Overture to the cool urban rhythms of George Gershwin’s Rhapsody in Blue, audiences are taken on an eclectic and exhilarating journey through the musical landscapes of both nations.

-The program could be tailored from under 30 minutes to 70 minutes in length.
-A list of composers would include the Americans Amy Beach, Louis Moreau Gottschalk, Samuel Barber, Kendall Briggs and George Gershwin and the Ukrainians Mykola Lysenko, Levko Revutsky, Serge Bortkiewicz, Valentyn Silvestrov and Myroslav Skoryk.
+The program can be tailored to run anywhere from under 30 minutes to 70 minutes in length.
+The list of composers includes Americans Amy Beach, Aaron Copland, Leonard Bernstein, Louis Moreau Gottschalk, Samuel Barber, Kendall Briggs, and George Gershwin, as well as Ukrainians Theodore Akimenko, Mykola Lysenko, Levko Revutsky, Sergei Bortkiewicz, Zoltan Almashi, Victoria Poleva, Valentyn Silvestrov, and Myroslav Skoryk.

 Piano Concerto No. 1 in E minor, Op.
 25